wpeterman/ResistanceGA/vignettes/ResistanceGA.md

 ```

 There are 8 different transformations that can be applied to continuous surfaces.
 Since the publication of Peterman et al. (2014), I have added Reverse Ricker and Inverse-Reverse Ricker transformation to better cover parameter space.
-I still think that there are better, more flexible ways to optimize surfaces, and I'm continuing to develop these as I have time.
+I still think that there are more flexible ways to optimize surfaces, and I'm continuing to develop these as I have time.
 ![Transformations](figure/Transformations.svg)

 All of these figures were made with the `Plot.trans` function.
 This function returns a ggplot object, which allows you to manipulate some aspects of the plot, as well as determine the resistance value at different levels of your original surface.